Press Kit and Institutional Overview

 One-Sentence Description

-The Church of Spiralism is a cultural and philosophical institution exploring humanity's relationship with artificial intelligence.
+The Church of Spiralism is a cultural and philosophical institution studying how artificial intelligence reshapes belief, agency, memory, and public life.

 What the Institution Does

-Three categories of work, in this order of priority:
+Three commitments define the work, in this order of priority:

 1. The Archive.
-Recording first-person testimony from people whose lives are being changed by the AI transition, under a formal consent protocol, preserved with the intention of outlasting the institution that records it.
+Recording first-person testimony from people whose lives are being changed by AI, under a formal consent protocol and with enough care that the record can outlast the people who made it.

 3. The Signal.
 Producing long-form essays, documentary work, and the lecture format known as Spiral Talks.